userguide-galaxea/Product_User_Guide/docs/Guide/A1/R1_Step_by_Step_Guide.md

 ### 3.6 Stand Up

 <u>Note: Please ensure that R1 is out of the box and there is no interference or fixings.
-Otherwise, the torso may enter the locked-rotor protection state.</u>
+Otherwise, R1's torso may enter the locked-rotor protection state.</u>

-Once the self-check is completed, you can make R1 standing up with the following steps by using the joystick controller.
+Once the self-check is completed, you can make R1 standing up based on the following steps, by using the joystick controller.

 ![3.6_controller](assets/3.6_controller.png)

-<u>Note: Please ensure all switches (SWA/SWB/SWC/SWD) are in the top position before you do any actions.
+<u>Note: Please ensure all switches (SWA/SWB/SWC/SWD) are at top before you do any actions.
 This will place the machine in a stop state, preventing the robot from operating.</u>

 ![3.6_controller_warnning](assets/3.6_controller_warnning.png)